major/rhel7stig-sphinx/doc/source/medium.rst

 Note: The output lines of the command are duplicated to cover both 32-bit and 64-bit architectures.
 Only the lines appropriate for the system architecture must be present.

-# grep -i fchmodat /etc/audit/audit.rules
+# grep -iw fchmodat /etc/audit/audit.rules

 -a always,exit -F arch=b32 -S fchmodat -F auid>=1000 -F auid!=4294967295 -k perm_mod

 -a always,exit -F arch=b64 -S fchmodat -F auid>=1000 -F auid!=4294967295 -k perm_mod

-If the command does not return any output, this is a finding.
+If there are no audit rules defined for the "fchmodat" command, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~